swift-kim/sysroot/README.md

 # sysroot

-Tizen sysroot builder for fproject
+Tizen sysroot generator for building Flutter

 ## How to run